Birds of a Feather

 Research software engineering is a profession without a clear educational pathway.
 The international RSE survey from 2022 (Hettrick et al. 2022) found that about 23% of all respondents finished their highest level of education in computer science, closely followed by physics and astronomy (21%), and biological sciences (10%).
 Respondents from the US had a very similar educational background with computer science (23%), physics and astronomy (19%), followed by mathematics (12%).
 Moreover, 42% of respondents worldwide and 30% of respondents from the US did not consider themselves a professional software developer.
 These statistics raise the question how we can train and prepare future research software engineers given that the “traditional” educational pathway of software developers in the private sector does not apply for research software engineers.
 Furthermore, there are many researchers and students who develop software for research that do not aspire to become full-time research software engineers but rather use programming as a tool in their research.
 How can we train them in research software engineering best practices in order to increase code quality and code sustainability and reusability?

 We propose a Birds of a Feather session to discuss different approaches, projects, and initiatives that teach the principles and practice of research software engineering.
-We plan to start the session with four 7-minute presentations about teaching efforts in different settings followed by an audience discussion with planned breakout groups depending on the number of participants.
+We plan to start the session with three 7-minute presentations about teaching efforts in different settings followed by an audience discussion with planned breakout groups depending on the number of participants.
 The presentations are as follows:

 • “Teaching the Fundamentals of Research Software Engineering to Graduate Students” by Julia Damerow